HIIT/knowledge-elicitation-for-linear-regression/README.md

-# Prior Elicitation for linear models
+# Expert Knowledge Elicitation for Linear Models
-This is the simulation and real data code for prior elicitation when the user can give feedback to different features of the model with the goal to improve the prediction on the test data.
-The model uses a spike-and-slab prior and therefore it is specially usefull for the problems with "small n, large p", i.e. when the number of training data are less than the number of dimensions.
+This repository contains code for expert knowledge elicitation in sparse linear regression where the user can provide feedback about the covariates (coefficient value or relevance) with the goal of improving the predictions.
+The model uses a spike-and-slab prior on the regression coefficients and therefore it is especially useful for "small n, large p" problems, i.e., when the number of training samples is smaller than the number of dimensions.

 <p align="center">